MY MOTHER NAMED ME SUNSHINE

 • 5

-With the recent eviction of a local, "Pearl", many are feeling more aware of the current local housing issues and recognize the changes we must face if we are to resolve them.
+With the recent eviction of local Nadine Udanapher's store, many are feeling more aware of the current local housing issues and recognize the changes we must face if we are to resolve them.

 When local news caught the stories, just after the release of the Housing Needs Assessment, it captivated the city and drew the public eye.